 Fossil Free Fashion

 You see, most of the industry’s factories are powered by coal, one of the dirtiest fuels on earth.
-By urging fashion companies to address the climate pollution in their supply chains, we can catalyze major shifts in renewable energy across the globe.
+By urging fashion companies to address the climate emissions in their supply chains, we can catalyze major shifts in renewable energy across the globe.
 Specifically, we’re stopping the rush of new coal plants in China, Bangladesh, Turkey, Vietnam, and other countries in Southeast Asia.

 Fashion has a fossil fuel problem